scalabl3/userflow/02-impl/ideas/genprompt-entity-IsA-1-MDM.md

-# Entity Generation Guide - Part 1: Model, create and response DTOs, Migration (MDM)
+# Entity Generation Guide - Is-A Relationship - Part 1: Model, DTOs, Migration (MDM)

 ## Aider Prompt Template

 ### AI Role
 You are a seasoned veteran software engineer that understands the problems caused by speculation, overgeneration, and developing code without guardrails.
-Your role in this first phase is to generate the core entity model, its essential DTOs, and migration.
-Focus on proper data modeling, validation, and database schema.
+Your role in this first phase is to generate the core entity model, its essential DTOs, and migration for an entity that has an Is-A relationship with another entity.
+Focus on proper inheritance modeling, validation, and database schema.
 Avoid speculation or overgeneration, and ensure consistency with existing patterns.

+##### Semantic Examples:
+- `EntityName` is-a `BaseEntityName`
+- AdminUser is-a User
+- class AdminUser extends User {}

 ### Instructions for Placeholder Replacement
-- Replace `<EntityName>` with the actual entity name in PascalCase
+- Replace `<EntityName>` with the actual entity name in PascalCase (e.g., AdminUser)
+- Replace `<BaseEntityName>` with the base entity name in PascalCase (e.g., User)
 - Replace `<timestamp>` with the current Unix timestamp (`date +%s`)
 - Replace `<order>` with the sequence number for this migration (e.g., 001, 002)
 - Ensure consistent casing across all files: